 How to Prevent Dog Aggression

 Preventing dog aggression starts with choosing a breed with compatible traits to your household, raising your puppy in a gentle and loving manner and teaching your pet to be comfortable in a wide variety of settings.
 Once your puppy moves in with you, it is time to put your puppy on the right track for a long and wonderful life.
+If you’re considering having one of our experts train your dog and you happen to be in San Diego be sure to catch us at the San Diego Venue – Cuvier Club and work with us live this coming June.

 When a new puppy enters a home few owners are thinking about aggression.
 Actually, experiences during the first 6-8 months of your puppy’s life have a dramatic effect on the rest of his life.
 Dogs and puppies are neo-phobic, or afraid of new things.
 During your puppy’s first 6-8 months, he is far more receptive to learning and experiencing new things than later in life.
 Be careful, though.
 During puppyhood, stress-inducing events can have a lifelong effect.